01 of 11

 10 of 11

 Introduce Kids to the Looney Tunes Gang

 Bugs Bunny, Daffy Duck, the Tasmanian Devil, Marvin Martian, Yosemite Sam: They're all classic cartoon characters you probably remember from childhood, but to most kids these days, they are strange, unfamiliar beings.
 That makes meeting the characters at Six Flags New England much less of a priority than it is at Disney World.
 Before you visit the park, though, you may want to watch a few Looney Tunes videos online with your offspring.Continue to 11 of 11 below.

 11 of 11

-Admission to Six Flags New England is expensive (be sure to take a look at these coupon and discount offers before you go), but what really is surprising is how much more money you can drop once you're inside the park.
-Be prepared to spend about as much inside the park as you did getting in the gate.
+Admission to Six Flags New England is expensive (be sure to take a look at coupon and discount offers before you go), but even more surprising is how much more money you can drop once you're inside the park.
+Be prepared to spend about as much inside the park as you did to get in the gate.